OneShot

-OneShot is a surreal puzzle-adventure game developed by the indie studio Future Cat and published by KOMODO.
-Based on a free version made in 2014, it was released for Windows on December 8, 2016.
+OneShot is a 2016 puzzle adventure game developed by the indie studio Future Cat and published by KOMODO.
+Based on a free version made on June 30, 2014, it was released for Windows on December 8, 2016.

-OneShots gameplay and plot break the fourth wall and involve metafictional elements.
-Many puzzles involve interacting with the computer's operating system outside the game.
+OneShots gameplay and plot breaks the fourth wall and involve metafictional elements.
+Many of the puzzles involve interacting with the computer's operating system outside the game, but the console version, or the World Machine edition, has a fake operating system inside of the game.
 Narratively, the player is separate from the protagonist, Niko.
-The latter arrives in a world without sunlight and aims to restore it by replacing its sun, a lightbulb, at the top of a tower.
+The latter arrives in a world without sunlight and aims to restore it by replacing its sun, a large lightbulb, at the top of a tower.

 OneShot was developed in RPG Maker XP.
-The game received positive reviews from critics, who praised the story, art, and metafictional aspects of gameplay, including the relationship between the player and Niko.
+The game was well-received by critics, who praised the story, art, and metafictional aspects of gameplay, including the relationship between the player and Niko.
 In 2017, the game was nominated for the "PC Game of the Year" category at the Golden Joystick Awards.

 A reworked console adaptation, OneShot: World Machine Edition, was released for Nintendo Switch, PlayStation 4, and Xbox One in September, 2022, on Windows and Linux in September 2024, and on Mac in April 2025.

 Gameplay

 Some OneShot puzzles break the fourth wall; in this example, the player has to drag the game's window off-screen to reveal a code.

-OneShot is a puzzle-adventure game.
+OneShot is a puzzle adventure game.
 The player controls Niko, a catlike child who is placed in an unfamiliar sunless world.
 The game exclusively shows Niko's viewpoint, employing a top-down perspective, while the player is separate, referred to by the name provided in their user account.
 Throughout the game, the player can make Niko sleep, causing the program to close; upon reopening, a short dream sequence is played showing Niko's old life with their mother.

 The gameplay is composed of puzzles involving items.
 The player may use items at specific locations or combine them to create a new item.
 The player encounters computers, which signal that the player has to find content outside the game, including in the file system.
 These can also lead to interacting with the player's operating system in other ways, which include moving the game window off-screen, mimicking developing film, or changing the desktop wallpaper.
 Due to these concepts, the in-game instructions recommend playing in windowed mode instead of fullscreen.
 The version designed for consoles, OneShot: World Machine Edition, uses a simulated operating system that allows players to interact with the game like they would with a computer.